Gigantica on Instagram Gigantica on Facebook

 Description

 Designed to be a short to medium range swim only.
 The longest cast you need to make is 25 RL, and quite often the fish will be well inside this mark.
 A comfortable swim for those who don’t want to fish at long range, as it is off the back of the wind a lot of the time.
 Produces fish all year round, and has done fish in the winter in recent times.
-One of the biggest draws of the swim is that the Immaculate Common spends a lot of time between Bob’s Beach and Baxter’s as it’s last two September captures demonstrate.
+One of the biggest draws of the swim is that the Immaculate Common spends a lot of time between Bob’s Beach and Baxter’s and produced her last in May.
+Boundaries are 30 RL at Alamo 25 RL at Stink and 25 at Oblivion

 Notable Captures